• Skip to primary navigation

 💭 Things to know

-Expert Tip: If your apples are especially juicy, the sugar can pull the juices out during baking and you end up with too much liquid—that makes a watery filling.
+Expert Tip: When apples are especially juicy, the sugar can pull the juices out during baking and you end up with too much liquid.
+That makes a watery filling.
 To fix this, add the sugar mixture to the apples and then put them aside for about 30 minutes.
-During this time, if there is any extra juice, it will come out of the apples and collect in the bottom of the bowl.
+If there is any extra juice, it will come out of the apples and collect in the bottom of the bowl.
 Just pour it off and continue with the pie as directed in the recipe.

 • When making pie, use ice-cold butter.
 Cube it and put it in the refrigerator or freezer until you are ready to use it.
 This not only helps the crumble keep its shape but creates a super tender, flaky crust, too!